SophonAlpha/Udacity-Capstone-Project-WhoWroteThis/capstone_report_WhoWroteThis.md

  "body": "1 is the Loneliest Number That You\u2019ll Ever Do \u2026\nThursday is a great day to do that 1 thing you don\u2019t want to do but also don\u2019t want to continue thinking about doing.\nThe thing I really should do is go to my stupid health insurance webpage and find a stupid doctor to take care of a small but annoying problem.
 It\u2019s the kind of problem that surfaced LAST YEAR just before my family\u2019s 7-week Great Escape and I waited for it to go away on its own as we made our way through two or three different countries, until I finally limped into a Spanish hospital and begged for help.
 A punctual, kind, and handsome, though sadly not very English-speaking, doctor gave me a temporary fix, and then said I\u2019d need to get real attention once I returned to the States.\nOf course, I didn\u2019t.
 Now that it\u2019s summer again the problem is getting harder to ignore.
 I hate bureaucracy and the thought of maybe having to have surgery (!) and not being able to walk (!!) so I just keep putting it off.
 But.
 Today I will change all that.
 Today I will find and call a doctor.
 Today I will DO 1 THING.\nHow about you?"}
 ```

 All articles have been downloaded in individual text files and into folders for each author.
 This folder and file structure has been archived into `Medium_articles.zip`.
-For an an overview about the data set we will list the number of articles for each author.
+For an an overview about the data set the table below list the number of articles for each author.

 | author            | number of articles |
 | ----------------- | ------------------ |